 Many believed they had discovered it.
 Some tried to study it, attempted to control it.
 A few even claimed that they knew everything about it.
 And time and again, they'd been surprised by its chaotic nature; what they had named impossible feats of magic.

 But that all was nought for the forest.
 For the forest did not bother with believing in magic; it simply breathed it.
-It owed its very existence to magic, and would one day owe its demise to it as well.
-It was far too detached to partake in the motions of magic.
+It owed its very existence to magic and would one day owe its demise to it as well.
+It was far too detached to partake in its feeble, worldly motions.

-After all, today had been a day when one of these remarkable, the so-called impossible had happened here.
+After all, today had been one of those days, when these remarkable, the so-called impossible had happened.
+Right here, in the bosom of the wild growths.
 And the forest had still remained silent.

 The soft sound was heard distinctly in the clearing of the forest, lying adjacent to the large and imposing stone castle that stood beside it.
-In a way, it was the entrance to the forbidden depths of the forest.
-The sound had marked the arrival of a tall and bearded figure appearing out of thin air.
-The man took a deep breath, savouring the earthy and musty smell of the forest floor before turning and taking in the sight behind him, his eyes filled with melancholy.
+In a way, it marked the entrance to the forbidden depths that lay further ahead.
+The sound had marked the arrival of a tall, bearded figure appearing out of thin air.
+Old leaves crunched beneath his solid boots as he took in a deep breath.
+He savoured the earthy and musty smell of the forest floor before turning and taking in the sight of the magnificent structure behind him, his eyes shining with melancholy.

 Once a stronghold against those who would persecute magic and witchcraft, its builders founded a school within it for training and preparing the younger generations in the art of magic.
 Hogwarts, it was called by its founders—Lady Helga Hufflepuff of Wales, Lady Rowena Ravenclaw of Scotland, Lord Salazar Slytherin of Ireland, and Lord Godric Gryffindor of England; and it had housed the future of magical Britain for the past millennium.